News & Events

 Events

 In 2014 the society published Ivor Slocombe’s edition of Wiltshire Quarter Sessions Order book, 1642-54 (volume 67, and now available online ).
-Ivor has continued his work and has now edited the records covering the years up to and following the restoration, 1654-1668.
-The edition is available on our resources page as a PDF file, with indexes.
+Ivor has continued his work and has now edited the records covering the subsequent four decades, to 1694.
+These editions are available on our resources page as PDF files, with indexes.

 Forthcoming Volumes

-Our volume 77, which we hope to publish around the end of 2024 will be the second part of the Salisbury Domesday Books, covering the years 1413-78, edited by John Chandler and Douglas Crowley.
-This will be followed during 2025 by The Letters of Lady Dorothy Long, 1661-1710, edited by Timothy Couzens, followed soon afterwards by Avebury 1695-1798: the Holford Papers, edited by Stuart Raymond.
-Other volumes are in preparation.
+Our volume 79, which we hope to publish during the second half of 2026, will be The Elizabethan Fabric Accounts of Salisbury Cathedral, edited by Dr Sally Wadsworth.
+Among several volumes in preparation is the third and concluding part of the Salisbury Domesday Books, edited by John Chandler and Douglas Crowley; and The Letters of Lady Dorothy Long, 1661-1710, edited by Timothy Couzens.